SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ````
 ![](/exercises/ex5/images/5.2.5-price_dist_plot.png)
 It appears as if there is price data ranging from near 0€ until up to 5€ per liter.
-Thus let's filter the price data using the HANA dataframe-filter method.
+Thus let's filter the price data using the HANA __dataframe-filter method__.
 <br>

 ````Python